2016 Chase Freedom Card Review

 Online Shopping Cash Back

 Perhaps the best benefit of using the Chase Freedom® is that cardholders can earn 10% cash back when they go online and shop at select merchants through Chase.
 There are many merchants that participate, and this is good news for cardholders because they can save a lot of money buying things that they would have bought eventually, whether or not they had the Chase Freedom Card.

-Sign up now for the Chase Freedom® and receive a $200 cash back bonus for spending $500 or more during the first three months of card membership.
+Sign up now for the Chase Freedom® and get a $150 Bonus after spending $500 on purchases in your first 3 months from account opening.
 This card has no shortage of bonus programs and Chase has made it easy to earn points and get cash back with it.
 The APR is very fair too, and applying for the card is also very easy to do.
 There are a lot of great cards out there today, but the Chase Freedom Card is an essential addition to anyone’s wallet.

 Disclaimer: This content is not provided or commissioned by the credit card issuer.
 Opinions expressed here are author’s alone, not those of the credit card issuer, and have not been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through the credit card issuer Affiliate Program.